Lt. Michael P. Murphy memorial run returns, sets a new course

 The Rotary Club started what has become its biggest charity event in 1980; it dedicated the race to Murphy and the 18 servicemen who died with him in 2005.

 Murphy, a Patchogue native who helped prepare for his military career by swimming across Lake Ronkonkoma, was 29 when he died while leading a four-man SEAL team into the anarchic mountains lining the Pakistan border.
-He was awarded a Medal of Honor after his death.
+He was posthumously awarded the Medal of Honor by then-President George W. Bush.

-Runners this year must wear masks when they are grouped into "corrals" in the parking lots at the start of the race; staggered starts will help ensure they spread out on the course, where they will not be required to wear masks, Plante said.
+Runners this year must wear masks when they are grouped into "corrals" in the parking lots at the start of the race.
+Plante said that staggered starts will help ensure that participants spread out on the course, where they will not be required to wear masks.

 Antivirus protections mean the traditional post-race festivities will not be held; instead, people will be encouraged to disperse, Plante said.

-The Run Around the Lake is one of the races in the 2021 Suffolk County Veterans Run Series, Marykate Guilfoyle, a spokeswoman for County Executive Steve Bellone, said by email.
+The Run Around the Lake is one of the races in the 2021 Suffolk County Veterans Run Series, Marykate Guilfoyle, a spokeswoman for County Executive Steve Bellone, wrote in an email.

-Bellone, she said, takes part in all those events, in person or virtually.